MarnixE/DANet/index.md

 ## Dataset
 The dataset used was PASCAL Visual Object Classes (VOC) dataset.
-The PASCAL Visual Object Classes (VOC) 2012 dataset contains 20 object categories including vehicles, household, animals, and some others.
+The PASCAL Visual Object Classes (VOC) 2012 dataset contains 20 object categories including vehicles, households, animals, and some others.
 Every image in this dataset has pixel-level segmentation annotations, bounding box annotations, and object class annotations.
 This dataset has been widely used as a benchmark for object detection, semantic segmentation, and classification tasks.
-The PASCAL VOC dataset is split into three subsets: 1,464 images for training, 1,449 images for validation and a private testing set.
-The Dual Attention Network for Scene Segmentation model on which our model is based on uses Cityscapes, PASCAL VOC 2012, PASCAL Context, COCO Stuff datasets.
+The PASCAL VOC dataset is split into three subsets: 1,464 images for training, 1,449 images for validation, and a private testing set.
+The Dual Attention Network for Scene Segmentation model on which our model is based upon uses Cityscapes, PASCAL VOC 2012, PASCAL Context, and COCO Stuff datasets.

 ## Experiment Setup and Results
 We trained DANet for PASCAL VOC 2012 using the following hyperparameters: